syncfusion-content/maui-docs/MAUI/ListView/swiping.md

 ---
 layout: post
 title: Swiping in .NET MAUI ListView control | Syncfusion
-description: Learn here all about Swiping support in Syncfusion .NET MAUI ListView (SfListView) control, its elements and more.
+description: Learn here all about swiping support in Syncfusion .NET MAUI ListView (SfListView) control, its elements and more.
 platform: MAUI
 control: SfListView
 documentation: ug